 Get a Flight Credit worth up to $1,000 when you apply with code* by February 17, 2023

 About the Program

 Designed for students at all levels of Spanish ability, this program allows you to acquire and improve your Spanish language skills while gaining a deeper understanding of Spanish culture.
 Join other international students and hone your Spanish skills at the University of Barcelona’s (UB) Estudios Hispánicos language learning center.
 Semester students will delve into local culture and history through liberal arts and social sciences electives, taught in English or Spanish, at the CEA Barcelona Center.
 If you speak Spanish at the high-intermediate Spanish level and above, you may choose to take all courses in Spanish.
-You may also enroll in the optional Global Career Development Seminar, an ideal way to focus on future career success.
 Summer students will take language courses at all levels at UB.

 - 1/11/23 - 4/29/23